Vision For Plymouth

 - Plymouth's position in the global market place has been greatly strengthened through business growth, inward investment and well developed access to new markets, supported by optimal post-BREXIT port and other trade arrangements.

 - The design of new buildings and of public spaces in the city centre, along Plymouth’s waterfront and at gateways to the city reflect the quality to be expected of Britain's Ocean City.

-- A new Marine Industries Production Campus has been fully developed and is driving wider investment in the city and regional economy, helping maintain Plymouth's reputation as a world leader in the marine sciences and technology sector.
+- New/expanding marine business areas have been fully developed and is are driving wider investment in the city and regional economy, helping maintain Plymouth’s reputation as a world leader in the marine sciences and technology sector.

 - Plymouth University's campus has expanded and supported the regeneration of the city centre, and the city's three universities and research institutions are collectively giving Plymouth a strong international profile.

 - Radical improvements are made to key city gateways, with high quality and modern arrival points through the city centre's railway station and coach station and an accessible and modernised Millbay port, including the provision of a larger and more accessible cruise liner terminal.